Samillion/ModernZ/README.md

-## ModernX-Lite
+## ModernZ
-A lite version of [zydezu/ModernX OSC](https://github.com/zydezu/ModernX) for mpv to match my usecase, which is usually a simple one.
-I prefer a modular approach (scripts), than having it all in one basket.
+A fork of [zydezu/ModernX OSC](https://github.com/zydezu/ModernX) for mpv.
+ModernZ could be considered a lite version, since it strips many web features, but also the purpose is to re-do the project and follow mpv's OSC standards, while keeping a modern look.

 > [!CAUTION]
 > This is still a work in progress.